matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

 # Step 2 - UploadHandler.php

-Following some of the details in [Working with databases](https://github.com/blueimp/jQuery-File-Upload/wiki/Working-with-databases) and extending on them so that $_POST data will be received and then can be written to the database.
+Following some of the details in [Working with databases](https://github.com/blueimp/jQuery-File-Upload/wiki/Working-with-databases) and extend on them so that $_POST data will be received and then can be written to the database.

-Firstly find this function around lin 506.
+Firstly find this function around line 506.
 ```php
 protected function handle_form_data($file, $index) {
         // Handle form data, e.g. $_REQUEST['description'][$index]